 Elder – Known officially as Sambucus, this species of tall shrubs and small trees are in the Honeysuckle family.
-Several species are native to North America and Europe, but the most commonly used among North American tribes is Sambucus Canadensis, or the Black Elderberry.
+Several species are native to North America and Europe, but the most commonly used among North American tribes is Sambucus Canadensis or the Black Elderberry.
 The ripening elderberries have long been used as both a food and in medicinal remedies.
-In food, the berries were used to produce syrup, with water in a fruit drink, and in alcoholic beverages and wine.
+In food, the berries were used to produce syrup, with water in a fruit drink and in alcoholic beverages and wine.
 Traditional herbal medicine utilized the berries and dried flowers in teas and tonics to treat constipation and flu.
-The Cherokee and Delaware made a tea from the dried flowers to sweat out toxins.
+The Cherokee and Delaware made tea from the dried flowers to sweat out toxins.
 The Seminole and Creek pounded the root to utilize as a topical treatment for swelling.
-The Houma Indians used the berries to make a tonic wine and other tribes, such as the Iroquois, Dakota, Omaha, and Ponca to make a refreshing summer fruit drink.
-The branches of the tree were often removed in the spring to produce hollow tubes that are used as flutes and whistles, arrow shafts, skewers and toys.
+The Houma Indians used the berries to make a tonic wine and other tribes, such as the Iroquois, Dakota, Omaha, and Ponca, to make a refreshing summer fruit drink.
+The branches of the tree were often removed in the spring to produce hollow tubes that are used as flutes and whistles, arrow shafts, skewers, and toys.
 However, this is discouraged today due to the possibility of cyanide poisoning.
 Unripened berries contain a toxic alkaloid and should not be used.
-The leaves, twigs, branches, seeds and roots also contain a cyanide agent, therefore, overindulgence should be avoided in order to not create a toxic build up of cyanide in the body.
+The leaves, twigs, branches, seeds, and roots also contain a cyanide agent; therefore, overindulgence should be avoided in order to not create a toxic build-up of cyanide in the body.

 Elderberries – See Elder

-Eleuthero – Technically called Eleutherococcus Senticosus, this small, woody shrub is native to Northeastern Asia, southeastern Siberia and the Korean Peninsula; however, it has been adapted to grow in the the damp forests of British Columbia, Canada as well as the U.S. states of Washington, Oregon, and northern California.
-Also going by the common names of Siberian Ginseng, Devil’s Bush, Devil’s Shrub, Pepperbrush, Prickly Eleutherococcus, Touch-Me-Not, Wild Pepper, and more, its use in herbal medicine goes back to 190 A.D. when the Chinese began to use it.
-Over the years, its dried roots have been used to treat colds, flu, fatigue, and swelling; as well as in increasing concentration and focus, boosting the immune system, and increase endurance.
+Eleuthero – Technically called Eleutherococcus Senticosus, this small, woody shrub is native to Northeastern Asia, southeastern Siberia, and the Korean Peninsula; however, it has been adapted to grow in the damp forests of British Columbia, Canada, as well as the U.S. states of Washington, Oregon, and northern California.
+Also, going by the common names of Siberian Ginseng, Devil’s Bush, Devil’s Shrub, Pepperbrush, Prickly Eleutherococcus, Touch-Me-Not, Wild Pepper, and more, its use in herbal medicine goes back to 190 A.D. when the Chinese began to use it.
+Over the years, its dried roots have been used to treat colds, flu, fatigue, and swelling, as well as in increasing concentration and focus, boosting the immune system, and increase endurance.
 People with medicated high blood pressure should consult their doctor before using.
-Do not take to close to bedtime, as it can cause insomnia.
+Do not take too close to bedtime, as it can cause insomnia.

 Eucalyptus – Native to Australia, there are than 700 species of these flowering trees and shrubs.
-Though many species are used for various purposes, Eucalyptus Globulus, also referred to as Tasmanian Blue Gum, Southern Blue Gum or Blue Gum, is one of mostly widely cultivated and utilized in herbal remedies.
-Over the years Eucalyptus oil distilled from the leaves has also been used for cleaning, deodorizing, and in very small quantities, in food supplements, such as sweets, cough drops, toothpaste and decongestants.
+Though many species are used for various purposes, Eucalyptus Globulus, also referred to as Tasmanian Blue Gum, Southern Blue Gum, or Blue Gum, is one of the most widely cultivated and utilized in herbal remedies.
+Over the years, Eucalyptus oil distilled from the leaves has also been used for cleaning, deodorizing, and in very small quantities, in food supplements, such as sweets, cough drops, toothpaste and decongestants.
 It also has insect repellent properties.
-Topical ointments containing eucalyptus oil have been used in traditional Aboriginal medicines to heal wounds, fungal infection, reduce swelling, treat arthritis, and skin problems; while teas containing small amounts of leave were used to reduce fever, treat cough, colds, sore throats, bronchitis, and sinusitis.
+Topical ointments containing eucalyptus oil have been used in traditional Aboriginal medicines to heal wounds, fungal infection, reduce swelling, treat arthritis, and skin problems, while teas containing small amounts of leaves were used to reduce fever, treat cough, colds, sore throats, bronchitis, and sinusitis.
 Sometimes, the vapors were utilized for the same purposes.
 Its uses soon spread throughout the world.
-Today, it is also used to treat diabetes, as an antiseptic, and continues to be found in many lozenges, cough syrups, rubs, and vapor baths throughout the United States and Europe.
+Today, it is also used to treat diabetes as an antiseptic and continues to be found in many lozenges, cough syrups, rubs, and vapor baths throughout the United States and Europe.

 Fennel – Formally known as Foeniculum Vulgare, this highly aromatic and flavorful herb has long been used in cooking and in medicinal remedies.
 Native to the shores of the Mediterranean, it later traveled to many parts of the world.
-It was first introduced to North America by Spanish missionaries for cultivation in their medicinal gardens, and was later brought by English settlers.
-In Puritan folk medicine fennel was taken as a digestive aid.
-The seeds, leaves, and roots of fennel are safe and edible; however, the essential oil, extracted from the seeds, can be toxic, even in small amounts.
-Over the years, it has been used as a digestive aid, remedy for flatulence, to promote appetite, and increase the flow of breast milk in nursing mothers.
-Teas and tonics of the seeds and leaves were used to ease stomach pains, treat colic in infants, for cough, colds, respiratory problems, and constipation.
+It was first introduced to North America by Spanish missionaries for cultivation in their medicinal gardens and was later brought by English settlers.
+In Puritan folk medicine, fennel was taken as a digestive aid.
+The seeds, leaves, and roots of fennel are safe and edible; however, the essential oil extracted from the seeds can be toxic, even in small amounts.
+Over the years, it has been used as a digestive aid, remedy for flatulence, promote appetite, and increase the flow of breast milk in nursing mothers.
+Teas and tonics of the seeds and leaves were used to ease stomach pains, treat colic in infants for cough, colds, respiratory problems, and constipation.
 Externally poultices and washes were made for sore eyes.
 The Hopi tribe smoked the plant as a substitute for tobacco.

 Fenugreek – Officially called Trigonella Foenum-Graecum, this plant is native to the Mediterranean region, Ukraine, India, and China.